kgoba/zinoo/README.md

 # Upload to *habhub*

-The script `habhub-upload.py` can be used to automatically upload received telemetry to the habhub platform.
+The script `habhub-upload.py` can be used to monitor, log, and upload received telemetry to the habhub platform.
 To do that, you need to specify the receiver callsign and the serial port device of the connected Arduino board, e.g.

 ```bash
 python habhub-upload.py GROUND-1 /dev/ttyUSB0